AdobeDocs/workfront.en/help/quicksilver/resources/templates/how-to-template.md

 ## [Task title]

 <!--
-Delete this box before publishing Repeat the title of the article if you have only one section.
+<p style="text-align: center;background-color: #c0c0c0;color: #000000;" data-mc-conditions="QuicksilverOrClassic.Draft mode"><strong>Delete this box before publishing</strong> <br>Repeat the title of the article if you have only one section.
 Enter a small intro paragraph if needed; otherwise, proceed with steps.
-If you have multiple tasks, create a new section for each task.
+If you have multiple tasks, create a new section for each task. </p>
 -->

 1. &nbsp;